 Jesus instructs us to take a radical and counter-cultural response when it comes to dealing with those who hurt us.
-Let’s take a look at how we are called to respond and dive into the realities of what it means to bless those who persecute you.
+Let’s take a look at how we are called to respond and dive into the realities of what it means to pray for those who persecute you.

 This post may contain affiliate links.
 Read our full disclosure here.

-What Does the Bible Say About Blessing Those Who Persecute You
+What Does the Bible Say About Praying for Those Who Persecute You

 In Luke chapter 6, we get one of the most challenging teachings of Jesus in the whole Bible.
 It isn’t challenging in the sense of being hard to comprehend the meaning like in some of the parables.
 Nor is it challenging to understand because of vastly different cultural contexts.
 Rather, it is challenging by the very nature of what it asks us to do.